McMadRedDad/WaterAnalyzer/protocol.md

 3. import_gtiff     - load a GeoTiff file to the server and cache it
 4. calc_preview     - request the server to calculate an image preview from cached GeoTiffs
 5. calc_index       - create a spectral index and cache it
+6. set_satellite    - save what satellite is used in the client's session

 ## Message structure